henryshie/ToDo-List-APP/README.md

 ## Installing

-currently only provide apk to install. go to download folder and download "To Do List.apk". transfer the apk file to smartphone then click the apk to install.
+currently only provide apk to install. go to download folder or Releases to download "To Do List.apk". transfer the apk file to smartphone then click the apk to install.